Ks89/My-MEAN-website-client/README.md

 ## How to setup
 1. if necessary rename (case-sensitive) the main folder of this project into `My-MEAN-website-client` to match `FRONT_END_PATH` in `.env` file of [server-side](https://github.com/Ks89/My-MEAN-website-server)
-2. put the main folder of this project near `My-MEAN-website-server` (in the future I'll give you a way to configure this)
-3. execute `npm install` into the root folder (if it will fail, run it again)
+2. execute `npm install` into the root folder (if it will fail, run it again)
-4. follow [the tutorial](https://github.com/Ks89/My-MEAN-website-server) to prepare [My-MEAN-website server](https://github.com/Ks89/My-MEAN-website-server)  (remember to start both MongoDb and redis-server)
+3. follow [the tutorial](https://github.com/Ks89/My-MEAN-website-server) to prepare [My-MEAN-website server](https://github.com/Ks89/My-MEAN-website-server)  (remember to start both MongoDb and redis-server)
-5. start [My-MEAN-website server](https://github.com/Ks89/My-MEAN-website-server)  with `npm start`
+4. start [My-MEAN-website server](https://github.com/Ks89/My-MEAN-website-server)  with `npm start`
-6. execute `npm start` into the root folder to start this application (client/front-end)
+5. execute `npm start` into the root folder to run this application (client/front-end)

 This will start this application at http://localhost:3300

-PS: If you didn't start server-side before, you won't be able to see the entire home page (because created using data taken from DB)
+PS: If you didn't execute server-side before, you won't be able to see the entire home page (because created using data taken from DB)

-## How to run unit tests (with karma)
-- `npm test`

-## How to run e2e tests (with protractor)
-- Run the [server-side](https://github.com/Ks89/My-MEAN-website-server) inside `My-MEAN-website-server`'s folder with `BYPASS_CI=yes npm run prod:start`
-- `npm run e2e` (to run e2e tests of client-side)
-- to stop [server-side](https://github.com/Ks89/My-MEAN-website-server) run `npm run prod:stop` inside `My-MEAN-website-server`'s folder

 ## How to start (development mode with HMR and BrowserSync)
 1. cd `My-MEAN-website-server`